Computers and Electronics in the Workplace

 This area is probably used frequently and a prime place for dirty fingerprints, smears, and germs.
 A wipe down is also good for this area.
 Make sure that you use a cloth that is suitable for cleaning electronics such as monitors to ensure that you don’t scratch your scanner.

-Things to Avoid When Cleaning Computers or Cleaning Electronics
+Cleaning Computers or Cleaning Electronics

 - This may be a given to some of you, but we recommend to never squirt, spray, or pour any liquid directly onto the computer.
 The excess liquid could damage your electronics by causing a short circuit from the electricity conducted from the liquid.